mason-chan/mason-chan/README.md

-## Hi there 👋❕ My name is Mason and I am an aspiring software engineer!
+## Hi there 👋❕ My name is Mason and I am a software engineer focused on front end development!

 My interest in coding branched from a particular hobby that I currently enjoy (you may be able to guess it from my projects 👀).
 Growing up with an artistical mindset and the need for aesthetics and visuals, I've worked on many things with my background in arts, architecture, and mechanical engineering.
 I enjoy typing up minimalistic website designs and I'm looking forward to pursue a career in development.
 My current focus is front-end development but also have full-stack knowledge as well.